Nimath/Nimath.github.io/_posts/2025-09-15-intro-number-theory.md

 $$
 \lim_{s \to 1}(s - 1) \zeta_K(s) = \frac{2^{r_1}(2\pi)^{r_2} h_K R_K}{\omega_K \sqrt{|d_K|}}
 $$
+where all the main arithmetic invariants of the field $$K$$ show up.

 During the course we will review all the basics of algebraic and analytic number theory, along with a lot of exercises and concrete examples.